The Great Silk Road Adventure: Xi'an to Istanbul

 For all destinations, please make sure you are up-to-date with any standard vaccinations (e.g. MMR, Hepatitis A, Tetanus) as recommended by your local health care provider.

-Covid Testing: No mandatory testing is currently required for vaccinated or unvaccinated travellers for travellers to China, Iran, Kyrgyzstan, Türkiye or Uzbekistan.
+Covid Testing: No mandatory testing is currently required for vaccinated or unvaccinated travellers for travellers to China, Georgia, Kyrgyzstan, Türkiye or Uzbekistan.
 However, everyone entering Turkmenistan will be tested for COVID-19 on arrival.

 If necessary further details will be sent out to you upon booking, however ensuring that correct and valid visas & vaccinations are obtained remains the sole responsibility of the client.